 1. What is invoice factoring?

 Plans usually finance your invoice in two installments.
 The first installment is called the advance and is deposited into your account when you finance the invoice.
-Advances usually go from 80% to 90% of the invoice, depending on your industry.
+Advances usually cover 80% to 90% of the invoice value, depending on your industry.